 DONATE FOOD, KITCHEN UTENSILS & HOUSEHOLD CLEANING SUPPLIES – HELP IN THE BCHG PANTRY

 The LPC Board of Deacons works with the Bucks County Housing Group to maintain an apartment for families attempting to obtain permanent housing and become self sufficient.
 Kitchen utensils, pans, pots, and baking pans as well as general cleaning products and laundry detergent are needed.
 Non-perishable food items are also needed for the Food Pantry.
 If you can donate any of these items they can be placed in the blue plastic container in the Heritage Hallway.
 For information on how you can help contact Charlotte Hayn at 215-688-7734.
 LPC volunteers help in the BCHG food pantry on the third Thursday of every month.
 If you would like to volunteer to work at the BCHG Food Pantry please call Alex Jacoski at 215-750-3736.

 LPC hosts regularly scheduled American Red Cross blood drives.
-The next blood drive is held in. in Fellowship Hall.
+The next blood drive will be held in Fellowship Hall on Thursday September 4 from 2-7 P.M..
 Donors are always urgently needed.
 If you are a frequent donor, or have never been a blood donor, please consider this opportunity to give the gift of life.
-For further information, or to set up an appointment, please call Anita Slye at 215 943 0748 or the church office.
+For further information, or to set up an appointment, please call Peg Donnelly at 215 943-4052 or the church office.
 Walk-ins are also welcome!

 HELP GLOBAL AID NETWORK (GAiN) HELP OTHERS

 GAiN provides many ways to become involved through their Mount Joy, PA distribution center as well as numerous other mission opportunities.
 Please visit the GAiN web site for more information on this mission opportunity as well as other current GAiN missions, or contact Claire Johnson 215 639-8980.